PythThm/FSCT/Term1/LIBS-7001/notes/Midterm.md

 - Supporting Local Businesses
 - ie: Forums of a game or Neighbors organizing a food drive for families in need

-# 3 oral Rhetoric Devices
+# 3 Oral Rhetoric Devices
 #### Epideictic Oratory
 - A speech or writing that praises or blames
 - Present time